-Oia is one of the most prettiest yet crowded villages in Santorini.
+Oia is one of the prettiest yet crowded villages in Santorini.
 Yet there are many things to do in Oia.
-If you’re wondering where to start and what to do in Oia, this Oia guide should help you get the most of your time here even if you spend just a day in Oia.
+If you’re wondering where to start and what to do in Oia, this Oia guide should help you get the most out of your time here, even if you spend just a day in Oia.

 Of the week we spent in Santorini, we’d saved Oia for last.